 I haven’t heard of EcoTypes before; please give me the basics.

+Here’s more information.
 EcoTypes is an educational and research initiative launched in 2017 by Prof. Jim Proctor of Lewis & Clark College in Portland, OR (USA).
-EcoTypes offers a free, anonymous survey, customized survey report, and online resources for participants to explore a wide range of environmental ideas and frameworks, and to go deeper in their understanding of how we approach environmental issues.
+EcoTypes offers a free, anonymous survey, customized survey report, and online learning resources for participants to explore a wide range of environmental ideas, and to go deeper in their understanding of how we approach environmental issues.

 How long does it take to do the survey?
 How do I benefit?